tagnja/blog/source/draft/mysql-optimization-index.md

 **Choosing a Good Column Order**

-The correct order depends on the queries that will use the index, and you must think about how to choose the index order such that rows are sorted and gourped in a way that will benefit the query.
+The correct order depends on the queries that will use the index, and you must think about how to choose the index order such that rows are sorted and grouped in a way that will benefit the query.

 The order of columns in a multicolumn B-Tree index means that the index is sorted first by the leftmost column, the by the next column, and so on.
 Therefore, the index can be scanned in either forward or reverse order, to satisfy queries with ORDER BY, GOURP BY, and DISTINCT clauses that match the column order exactly.